 The bell rang and Señor Martin took the register; then he started to distribute the cards and presents.
 He had sorted them into alphabetical order.
 He was struck that in amongst the cards in red envelopes, heart-shaped boxes and other items specifically produced for the Valentine’s Day market, there were two presents in gold coloured boxes bearing the logo of the new pasteleria that had opened in town.
 Obviously donors, and probably recipients, of discernment.
 He would amuse himself trying to identify who the donors were as he handed the gifts round.

 Benjamin came before Naylor, so Stephen received his gift first.
 Not only was Stephen surprised that he received a gift, so were those around him.
 Nobody had ever paid him that sort of attention before as far as anyone could remember so they started watching him to see who he would look at to try to identify the donor.
 However, Stephen decided to inspect the present to see if it contained a clue as to the identity of his unknown admirer.
 He opened the box.

 There were three chocolates; Stephen was able to identify them as two cherry ones flanking a coffee one.
-Also in the box was a note: ‘Do you know who?’
+Also in the box, stopping the chocolates rolling about, was a piece of card with a message on it: ‘One for you, and one for me.
+One for you, are you the one for me?’
 He wondered if the chocolates themselves were a clue.
 If the cherry ones, his favourite, were to represent himself, who did the coffee one represent?
 The only person he knew would like coffee chocolates was Van, but how would he know Stephen liked the cherry?
 He had never told anyone other than Betty in the shop.